visualizingthecrisis/visualizingthecrisis.github.io/README.md

 Thank you to Alessandro Busi, Aaron Gillett for visiting during the midterm reviews; Hugo Liu for his advice during definition of the course's structure.

 The typefaces used in the bulletins have been kindly provided by [CAST — Cooperativa Anonima Servizi Tipografici] (http://www.c-a-s-t.com), an all-Italian digital type foundry.

+##Disclaimer
+All the information presented here has been researched, organized and edited by the people involved in thsi project.
+The sources are indicated in the printed A3 bulleitns, as well as in the XML archives.
+The texts may contain errors, and some news may have been misinterpreted by mistake.